The Vest

-"The Vest" is the eleventh episode of the first season of the psychological thriller TV series Homeland.
+"The Vest" is the eleventh episode of the first season of the psychological thriller television series Homeland.
 It originally aired on Showtime on December 11, 2011.

 Brody takes his family on a trip to Gettysburg.
 The aftermath of the explosion finds Carrie experiencing a manic episode.

 Plot

 Saul (Mandy Patinkin) goes to the hospital to pick up Carrie (Claire Danes), who has been there for a week recuperating from her injuries.
 To his shock, he finds Carrie acting like a totally different person, talking a mile a minute, and ranting and raving about needing a green pen and theories about Abu Nazir.
 Saul and Maggie (Amy Hargreaves) take Carrie home.
 Maggie explains to Saul that Carrie has bipolar disorder, that the trauma from the explosion triggered a major manic episode in her, and that she will need to be supervised around the clock while her medication takes effect.
 Saul agrees to start staying overnight at Carrie's house.
 Meanwhile, Estes (David Harewood) meets with Vice President Walden (Jamey Sheridan) who is being kept in a safehouse after the bombing at Farragut Square.
 Walden is going to announce his candidacy for President soon and is frustrated that he is under protection and not out campaigning.
 He tells Estes he must track down Tom Walker and to "fire somebody...I don't care who."

 Brody takes his family on a trip to Gettysburg, proposing it as a way to spend time together before he embarks on his campaign for Congress.
 Brody shows the family where the Battle of Gettysburg took place, and tells them stories of Civil War heroes.
 Later on, they go to a diner for lunch, and Brody excuses himself to get something at the drugstore.
 Brody instead heads to the back of a clothing store.
 Waiting there is a man who has tailored an explosive suicide vest for Brody.
 Brody tries on the vest while coldly asking whether the explosion will sever his head cleanly off his body.